vsouza/awesome-ios/README.md

 * [CleanClosureXcode](https://github.com/BalestraPatrick/CleanClosureXcode) - An Xcode Source Editor extension to clean the closure syntax. :large_orange_diamond:
 * [xTextHandler](https://github.com/cyanzhong/xTextHandler) - Xcode Source Editor Extension Toolset (Plugins for Xcode 8) :large_orange_diamond:
 * [FastStub-Xcode](https://github.com/music4kid/FastStub-Xcode) - Xcode Plugin helps you find missing methods in your class header, protocols, and super class, also makes fast inserting.
-* [JSPatchX](https://github.com/bang590/JSPatchX) - A XCode plugin that provides autocompletion for JSPatch
+* [JSPatchX](https://github.com/bang590/JSPatchX) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
+You can call any Objective-C class and method in JavaScript by just including a small engine.
+JSPatch is generally use for hotfix iOS App.
 * [Dash](https://kapeli.com/dash) - Dash is a great documentation browser which integrates closely into Xcode with its plugin.
 * [SFJumpToLine](https://github.com/sferrini/SFJumpToLine) - Xcode plugin that moves the instruction pointer to the selected line
 * [ClangFormat-Xcode](https://github.com/travisjeffery/ClangFormat-Xcode) - An Xcode plug-in to format your code using Clang's format tools.